First published for the prompt 9/11 Twenty Years Later, I hope you read or reread this story now.

 That night she and I walked a few blocks from her apartment to a restaurant for dinner.
 We found the streets eerily empty, the other diners silent, and of course the mood somber.

-When we got back to the apartment and were watching those haunting images of the attacks on TV, Vivian’s brother called.
+When we got back to the apartment and were watching those haunting images of the attacks on TV, Vivian’s brother-in-law called.
 He worked downtown near the WTC but Vivian had reached him earlier and knew he was safe.
 Now he was calling to ask if we were watching news clips of the jumpers – the men and women who held hands and jumped from windows to escape the inferno, surely knowing they were jumping to their death.